How to Pick Quality Phone Screen Parts: 7 Checks Pros Use (2026)

 What Happens When You Install Low-Quality Parts?

-When you install a low-quality screen replacement, you're not just getting an inferior display—you're potentially compromising your entire phone's functionality.
+A low-quality screen replacement is a part that fails to match the original's calibration, electromagnetic shielding, and integrated sensors, so installing one compromises far more than the display.
+In practice, the problems show up within the first week.
+For example, when you install one, you're not just getting an inferior display—you're potentially compromising your entire phone's functionality.
 I learned this the hard way with my budget replacement.
 Within the first week, I noticed the colors looked slightly off, like watching a movie through a dirty window.
 The touch response was inconsistent; sometimes I had to tap icons twice or three times before they registered.

 But the problems went deeper than aesthetics.
 Low-quality screens often lack proper electromagnetic shielding, which can interfere with your phone's other components.
 In my case, the proximity sensor stopped working correctly—my phone would randomly activate during calls, leading to accidental button presses and dropped calls.
 The digitizer layer, which translates your finger movements into digital signals, was poorly calibrated, making typing feel sluggish and frustrating.